open-telemetry/opentelemetry-rust/README.md

 each of which may have different version numbers.
 To maintain compatibility and ensure proper functionality, it is recommended to update all related crates simultaneously when new versions are released.
-While it would be ideal to have fewer breaking changes with minor version updates, this is currently not feasible until all signals within the ecosystem reach stability.
+While it would be ideal to not have breaking changes with minor version updates, this is currently not feasible until all signals within the ecosystem reach stability.

 * [`opentelemetry`] This is the OpenTelemetry API crate, and is the crate